What does it really mean to be productive with email, and how can you maximize your team’s email productivity?

 Knowing the importance of email effectiveness, there are a handful of key dimensions you’ll need to work on as a group if you spot a problem here:

-2. Email Value
+2. Email Productivity: Measuring the Value of an Email

 It’s also important to take a look at the value of an email, as some emails are worth more than others.
-Some emails, for example, initiate new projects with complete sets of instructions, while other emails provide no new meaningful information; if these two emails take the same amount of time to write, send, and read, one is clearly improving your productivity, while the other is decreasing it.
+Some emails, for example, initiate new projects with complete sets of instructions, while other emails provide no new meaningful information; if these two emails take the same amount of time to write, send, and read, one is clearly improving your email productivity, while the other is decreasing it.

 In a sense, email value is all about answering the question: is this email worth writing and sending?
 The goal, of course, is being to reduce the number of unnecessary emails going back and forth in your organization.